-Under the 1907 Chinese Immigrants Amendment Act the Chinese had to pass an additional English-language reading test – they had to read 100 words of English in front of customs officials.
+Under the 1907 Chinese Immigrants Amendment Act, Chinese people had to pass an additional English-language reading test, by reading 100 words of English in front of customs officials.
 The £100 poll tax remained.

-In 1908 the Immigration Restriction Amendment Act required Chinese people living in New Zealand to place a thumbprint on their certificate of registration before leaving the country, in order to get a re-entry permit.
-The aim was to prevent the permit being used by another person wanting to enter the country.
+The Immigration Restriction Amendment Act 1908 required Chinese people living in New Zealand to place a thumbprint on their certificate of registration before leaving the country, in order to get a re-entry permit.
+The aim was to prevent the permit being used by another person to enter the country.
 The Chinese were the only group who had to do this.

-The fear of economic competition was one reason why the entry of Chinese, Indians and other ‘race aliens’ was restricted.
-Contemporary ideas about Asia and the non-white world also justified the restrictions.
+Fear of economic competition was one reason why the entry of Chinese, Indians and other ‘race aliens’ was restricted.
+Contemporary ideas about Asia and the non-white world were also used to justify the restrictions.
 But more importantly, there was a strong belief in the superiority of white people and a desire to make New Zealand a ‘Britain of the South’.
-These views were accompanied by a sense of the dangers of miscegenation (interbreeding of different races).
-Nonetheless, although there was wide support for what was in effect a ‘White New Zealand’ policy, some spoke out against the restrictions.
+These views were accompanied by a sense of the dangers of miscegenation (the interbreeding of different races).
+While there was wide support for what was in effect a ‘White New Zealand’ policy, some people spoke out against the restrictions.

 New Zealand was not alone in restricting the entry of race aliens.
-A poll tax on Chinese settlers was also levied in Australia and Canada.
+Poll taxes on Chinese settlers were also levied in Australia and Canada.

 Under the War Regulations of 1916, during the First World War, no person over the age of 15 could land in New Zealand without a passport or other document establishing his or her nationality or identity.

-Under the Undesirable Immigrants Exclusion Act 1919, Germans and Austro-Hungarians were prohibited from entering without a licence issued by the attorney general.
-The act also gave power to the attorney-general to prohibit the entry of any person not resident in New Zealand – including British subjects – who was ‘disaffected or disloyal, or of such a character that his presence would be injurious to the peace, order and good government’ of New Zealand.
+Under the Undesirable Immigrants Exclusion Act 1919, those born in the former German and Austro-Hungarian empires were prohibited from entering without a licence issued by the attorney-general.
+The act also gave the attorney-general the power to prohibit the entry of any person not resident in New Zealand – including a British subject – who was ‘disaffected or disloyal, or of such a character that his presence would be injurious to the peace, order and good government’ of New Zealand.
 In effect, the act was aimed primarily at Germans, socialists and Marxists.

 The government willingly met demands to restrict Asian immigration further.
-Prime Minister William Massey claimed the Immigration Restriction Amendment Act of 1920 was ‘the result of a deep seated sentiment on the part of a huge majority of the people of this country that this Dominion shall be what is often called a “white” New Zealand.’
-1 Until 1974, the 1920 act determined who would be allowed to enter New Zealand.
+Prime Minister William Massey claimed that the Immigration Restriction Amendment Act 1920 was ‘the result of a deep seated sentiment on the part of a huge majority of the people of this country that this Dominion shall be what is often called a “white” New Zealand.’
+1 Until 1974, this act determined who was allowed to enter New Zealand.

 Indian migration remained limited until after the First World War.
-It is estimated that there were around 100 Gujaratis in New Zealand in 1916; by 1921 there were 539.
-There were 200 Punjabis in that year.
+It is thought that there were around 100 Gujaratis in New Zealand in 1916; by 1921 there were 539, along with 200 Punjabis.